 The drawback here for you is that you can now only save for a child or grandchild in a JISA with its lower annual allowance of £9,000.
 Even so, this is still a fair amount you can contribute to help set up your child or grandchild for their financial future.

-The government is holding consultations on a new “UK ISA”
+The government is holding consultations on a new “British ISA”

-One key change announced during the Spring Budget in March that is yet to come into place is a consultation on a new “UK ISA”.
+One key change announced at the Spring Budget in March that is yet to come into place is a consultation on a new “British ISA”.

 The goal of the expanded allowance is to encourage investment into the UK economy, boosting businesses and growth.

-This could be a benefit to you because, if the UK ISA is introduced, it would allow you to tax-efficiently save and invest up to £25,000 a year.
+This could be a benefit to you if the British ISA is introduced, because it would allow you to tax-efficiently save and invest up to £25,000 a year.

-Similarly, increasing your UK-based investments could actually be an issue for your diversification.
+Similarly, increasing your British holdings could actually be an issue for your diversification.
 It is often sensible to spread investments across a variety of sectors, regions, and locations so that you are not overexposed to a fall in the market of any particular asset, industry, or country.

-As a result, making the most of the additional allowance afforded by the UK ISA might mean you are overweight in UK assets compared to the rest of your portfolio.
+As a result, making the most of the additional allowance afforded by the British ISA might mean you are overweight in UK assets compared to the rest of your portfolio.

 Even so, it may still be useful if you want to increase the amount you can tax-efficiently invest each year.